 In order to ensure that USB is an industry standard and not one that is a standard for a particular manufacturer, the USB standard is developed and maintained by the USB Implementers Forum, USB-IF.

 This is a non-profit corporation that has been founded by the companies that developed the USB standard and now want to use and develop it.

 Some of the member companies for the USB-IF include companies such as Hewlett Packard, Intel, LSI Corporation, Renesas, Microsoft, etc..

 The USB Implementers Forum develops and maintains the USB standards, including Wireless USB and runs a compliance programme to maintain the quality of USB products and ensure compatibility between devices.

 Wired USB standards

-- USB1.1: This was the original version of the USB, Universal Serial Bus and was released in September 1998 after a few problems with the USB 1.0 specification released in January 1996 were resolved..
+USB1.1: This was the original version of the USB, Universal Serial Bus and was released in September 1998 after a few problems with the USB 1.0 specification released in January 1996 were resolved..
 It provided a Master / Slave interface and a tiered star topology which was capable of supporting up to 127 devices and a maximum of six tiers or hubs.
-The master or "Host" device is normally a PC with the slaves or "Devices" linked via the cable.
+The master or "Host" device was normally a PC with the slaves or "Devices" linked via the cable.

-One of the aims of the USB standard was to minimise the complexity within the Device by enabling the Host to perform the processing.
+One of the aims of the USB standard was to minimise the complexity within the device by enabling the Host to perform the processing.
 This meant that devices would be cheap and readily accessible.